1. Home »

 4. Boat

-In Minnesota, boat titling and registration are accomplished together through the acquisition of a “watercraft license.”
-To apply for a license, the owner will need to perform the following:
+To apply for a license, the buyer will need to do the following[4]:

 DNR License Center